 You know cold calling can’t be mastered overnight, so set a goal to learn something in every conversation with a prospect, good or bad.

-Here’s a quick and dirty guide to learning from cold calls:
+Here’s a quick and dirty guide on how to be a better cold caller:

-Setting your expectations correctly and constantly learning as you go will put you years ahead of the average salesperson.
+Setting your expectations correctly and constantly learning will put you years ahead of the average salesperson.

 Here are some of my favorite tools: